 Governor George P. Hunt, Arizona’s first governor after statehood, envisioned a shorter highway route between the Globe-Miami areas to Phoenix via Superior.
 Hunt had arrived in Globe in 1879, and was the community’s most adamant spokesperson.
 Hunt wanted to develop a shorter transportation link between these two important economic centers rather than over the rugged and undependable Apache Trail.
 Hunt’s vision came true on May 13, 1921, when the first cars made a run over the Globe-Superior-Phoenix Highway, known today as U.S. Highway 60.
 The highway didn’t open to two-way traffic until April 29, 1922.

-The junction of the Apache Trail and the Globe-Phoenix Highway was still being called Youngsberg Junction after Phoenix’s ex-mayor George U. Young.
-Young owned and operated the Mammoth Mine at Youngsberg, four miles northeast of the Youngsberg Junction.
-George Young had a vision of the great Goldfield mines opening once again to full production.
+The junction of the Apache Trail and the Globe-Phoenix Highway was still being called Youngsberg Junction after George U. Young, the ex-mayor of Phoenix.
+Young owned and operated the Mammoth Mine at Youngsberg, four miles northeast of Youngsberg Junction.
+Young had a vision of the great Goldfield mines opening once again to full production.